MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ## Unit 1 Presentation Script (Non-UX Students Only):

 This needs to be completed along with your Journal Entry for the Unit.
 [Here is a link to the prompt for the script](https://www.notion.so/lambdaschool/Unit-1-Presentation-Script-4e2ef6551424417bb3c3b2a4406a272d).
 Complete your work in a google doc and submit a link to your response in your journal entry for this sprint challenge.
+The prompts are also copied below:

+**Describe the problem you tried to solve.**

+**Describe at a high level what your application does.**

+**Describe how you divided up work on your team.**

+**Describe the features  you specifically contributed and how you built it.**

+**Describe the hardest technical aspect of this project so far and you overcame it.**

+**What technical decisions would you have done differently in this project, reflecting back?**

 ## Template: Contribution Entry